RogerSelwyn/O365-HomeAssistant/README.md

 2. Create a new App Registration.
 Give it a name.
 In Supported account types, choose "Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)", if you are using a personal account.
 Click Register

 3. Click Add a Redirect URI.
 Click Add a platform.
 Select Web.
-Set redirect URI to: `https://<your_home_assistant_url_or_local_ip>/api/o365`, leave the other fields blank and click Configure. **Note:** if you use Nabu Casa for remote support, use that URL as the base.
+Set redirect URI to: `https://login.microsoftonline.com/common/oauth2/nativeclient`, leave the other fields blank and click Configure.

-   When using the alternate auth flow, which doesn't require internet access to HA, please see the [Alt auth flow](#alt-auth-flow) section.
+   When using the alternate auth flow, which requires internet access to HA, please see the [Alt auth flow](#alt-auth-flow) section.

+   _**NOTE:** The default authentication method has changed from version 3.2.0.
+The default is now to use the method which does not require access to your HA instance from the internet.
+If you previously did not set alt_auth_flow or had it set to False, please set it to True.
+This will only impact people re-authenticating._

+   If you are using Multi-factor Authentication (MFA), you may find you also need to add "https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize" to your redirect URIs.

-4. From the Overview page, write down the Application (client) ID.
+5. From the Overview page, write down the Application (client) ID.
 You will need this value for the configuration.yaml.

 5. Under "Certificates & secrets", generate a new client secret.
 Set the expiration as desired.
 This appears to be limited to 2 years.
 Write down the Value of the client secret now.
 It will be hidden later on.
 If you lose track of the secret return here to generate a new one.

 6. Under "API Permissions" click Add a permission, then Microsoft Graph, then Delegated permission, and add the following permissions:
    * offline_access - *Maintain access to data you have given it access to*
    * Calendars.Read - *Read user calendars*
+   * Users.Read - *Sign in and read user profile*

+   If you are creating an email_sensor or a query_sensor you will need:
    * Mail.Read - *Read access to user mail*

-   * Users.Read - *Sign in and read user profile*
+   If you are creating an status_sensor you will need:
-   * Presence.Read - *Read user's presence information* (Required for Teams Presence Sensor on business accounts, **but do not add for personal accounts**)
+   * Presence.Read - *Read user's presence information* (**Not for personal accounts**)

    If ['enable_update'](#primary-method) is set to True, (it defaults to False for multi-account installs and True for other installs so as not to break existing installs), then the following permissions are also required (you can always remove permissions later):
    * Calendars.ReadWrite - *Read and write user calendars*